• Skip to primary navigation

 Ingredients

-• 2 cups chicken stock Can be substituted with vegetable or seafood stock
+• 2 cups chicken stock Can be substituted with vegetable or seafood stock.
+If using unseasoned homemade stock, add a bit more seasoning and tomatoes.

 • 2 cups coconut water I’ve used both fresh and bottled but, if the latter, make sure it’s pure coconut water.
 If using fresh, try to get a young coconut.

-• 1 big shallot halved and peeledn (Substiute: onion, preferably red)
+• 1 shallot a large one, halved and peeled (Substiute: onion, preferably red)

 • 1-2 tablespoons lime juice The acidity is necessary to lift the taste as well as to balance the sweetness of the coconut water.
 Substitute: lemon juice

-• Fish sauce to taste Can be substituted with salt- the flavour will have slightly less depth but will still be tasty
+• Fish sauce To taste.
+Can be substituted with salt or light soy sauce- the flavour will have slightly less depth but will still be tasty

 Instructions

 • Add the chicken stock, coconut water, lemongrass, ginger and shallot to a pot.
-Cover and bring to a boil.
+Cover and bring to a boil over high heat.

 • Add the tomatoes and lime juice & allow the soup to return to the boil.

-• Season with fish sauce, or salt, to your taste.
+• Season with fish sauce, or salt, to taste.

 Notes